-Dr Edward Johns is the Director of the Robot Learning Lab at Imperial College London, where he is also a Lecturer (Assistant Professor) and Royal Academy of Engineering Research Fellow.
+Dr Edward Johns is the Director of the Robot Learning Lab at Imperial College London, where he is also a Senior Lecturer (Associate Professor) and Royal Academy of Engineering Research Fellow.
 His work lies at the intersection of robotics, computer vision, and machine learning.

 James S, Davison A, Johns E, 2017, Transferring end-to-end visuomotor control from simulation to real world for a multi-stage task, Conference on Robot Learning, PMLR, Pages:334-343

 Johns E, Leutenegger S, Davison AJ, 2016, Pairwise Decomposition of Image Sequences for Active Multi-View Recognition, Computer Vision and Pattern Recognition, Computer Vision Foundation (CVF), ISSN:1063-6919

 Johns E, Leutenegger S, Davison AJ, 2016, Deep learning a grasp function for grasping under gripper pose uncertainty, 2016 IEEE/RSJ International Conference on Intelligent Robots and Systems, IEEE, Pages:4461-4468, ISSN:2153-0866